sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 }
 ```

+This API allows you to return transactions of only loyalty and non-loyalty customers.
+You cannot return the transactions of not-interested customers.

+This API supports the following types of return transactions based on the request parameters:

+* **Full Return**: Returns an entire transaction.
+Supported for both loyalty and non-loyalty transactions
+* **Line-item Return**: Returns an individual line-item of a transaction.
+Supported for both loyalty and non-loyalty transactions
+* **Mixed Return**: Returns partial line-items of a transaction and amount for the remaining transaction.
+Supported only for loyalty transactions
+* **Amount Return**: Returns transaction amount.
+Supported only for loyalty and non-loyalty transactions

 The same transaction/add endpoint can be used to return transactions of registered transactions.
 No new transaction is created for return transactions.

 This API can supports the following types of return transactions based on the request parameters:
 * To return an entire transactions
 * To return individual line-items of a transaction